Beyond Parameters: Exploring Virtual Logic Depth for Scaling Laws: Introduction

 \section{Introduction}

-Scaling up large language models (LLMs) is widely recognized as a key factor in enhancing their general capabilities~\citep{Kaplan2020Scaling, Hoffmann2022Chinchilla, Brown2020GPT3, Wei2022Emergent}.
-The general concept of model scaling several directions, including model size scaling, data scaling, compute scaling~\citep{Wei2022Emergent}, and the recent inference scaling~\citep{snell2024scaling, jaech2024openai}.
+Scaling up large language models (LLMs) has long been regarded as a primary driver of their rapid progress~\citep{Kaplan2020Scaling, Hoffmann2022Chinchilla, Brown2020GPT3, Wei2022Emergent}.
+Scaling typically proceeds along multiple axes, including model size, data, compute~\citep{Wei2022Emergent}, and more recently inference-time scaling~\citep{snell2024scaling, jaech2024openai}.
 The model size scaling direction typically occurs along three dimensions: depth, width, and the total number of parameters~\footnote{Since depth and width directly influence the number of parameters, these three dimensions are not entirely independent.
 However, the total parameter count can indeed be adjusted independently by modifying the inner dimension of the MLP layer within a transformer block.}.
-Contemporary LLMs often contain an extremely large number of parameters, sometimes exceeding 100 billion~\citep{Wei2022Emergent}.
-While such models can store vast amounts of knowledge, this does not necessarily equate to strong reasoning capabilities.
-In contrast, the human brain exhibits the opposite characteristics.
-Human memory is relatively limited—hence the invention of tools like pen and paper to compensate for this weakness—yet humans excel at reasoning~\citep{Chollet2019Intelligence, Xu2023BrainInspired, Wang2024Schrodinger}.
-This cognitive ability is largely supported by a specialized reasoning core located in the prefrontal cortex~\citep{raichle2009brief}.

-This fundamental difference in the strengths and weaknesses of language models and the human brain raises critical questions about the efficacy of the current scaling paradigm in achieving super-intelligence.
-Ideally, a truly intelligent system would consist of a powerful reasoning core complemented by a selective yet essential memory, with additional domain-specific knowledge retrieved externally as needed~\citep{kumaran2016learning}.

-This insight motivates us to explore new scaling dimensions that \textbf{intentionally limits the knowledge capacity to force it towards improving reasoning capabilities}.
-We find that simple weight-sharing within the standard transformer architecture performs surprisingly well.
-This introduces the core concept of this manuscript: \textbf{virtual logical depth}~(VLD).
-VLD is achieved by repeating transformer layers while sharing weights across these repetitions.
-Although \textbf{not entirely new}, the intriguing properties of VLD in model scaling is not thoroughly explored.
-Previous studies~\citep{Lan2020ALBERT, Dehghani2019Universal, Bai2019DEQ, hay2024dynamic, bhojanapalli2021leveraging, reid2021subformer, takase2021lessons, liu2023enhancing} have discussed parameter reuse or layer repetition in different contexts, but their primary focus was not on understanding its dynamics in scaling.
-The looped transformers~\citep{saunshi2025reasoning} is a pioneering work that studies the reasoning capability among the related work, but we focus more on the model scaling strategy and provide a set of more comprehensive experiments and new conclusions on the VLD scaling law.
+Contemporary LLMs often exceed 100B parameters~\citep{Wei2022Emergent}, enabling them to store vast knowledge.
+However, parameter growth does not straightforwardly translate into stronger reasoning capabilities.